halworsen/fflogsapi/README.md

 pip install fflogsapi
 ```

-If you want to contribute, you can install fflogsapi with the following to
+If you want to contribute, you can install fflogsapi with the following command
-additionally install development and test tools:
+to install development and test tools as well:

 ```shell
 pip install fflogsapi[dev,test]